Ronron1024/ObjectLocation/README.md

 ## Main
 Live stream camera depth canal, rendered using PCL CloudViewer.

-You can read the CMakeLists.txt to understand how to link PCL and RealSens libraries.
+You can read the CMakeLists.txt to understand how to link PCL and RealSense libraries.

 ## Depthshot
 Save a depth screenshot in the file depthshot.pcd.